Australia v India - first test scoreboard

 The Indian Super League (ISL) has been expanded to 10 teams next season from the current eight, organisers of the franchise-based soccer competition said on Monday.

-MELBOURNE Scoreboard at the close on the opening day of the first test between Australia and India at the Melbourne Cricket Ground on Monday.
+MELBOURNE Scoreboard at tea on the opening day of the first test between Australia and India at the Melbourne Cricket Ground on Monday.

 Australia first innings